Blog

 Is Zapier easy to use for non-technical users?

 Yes, Zapier is designed for non-technical users.
 You don’t need coding skills to build workflows, called "Zaps."
 The interface is visual and simple.
 You pick a trigger, add actions, and Zapier walks you through each step.
-The tool gives suggestions as you go, which makes it even easier.
+The tool gives suggestions as you go, which makes it even easier, and you can use AI to help you build

-Many users set up basic workflows in just a few minutes.
+Many users set up their first workflows in just a few minutes.
 It also offers templates to speed things up.
-This makes Zapier perfect for small teams, marketers, and anyone new to automation.
-Even if you’ve never automated anything before, Zapier feels intuitive.
+This makes Zapier perfect for anyone new to automation, regardless of what department they're in.
+Even if you’ve never built an automation or chatbot, or AI agent, Zapier feels intuitive.

 Is Boomi beginner-friendly or made for IT teams?

 Boomi is often used by teams that already have developers or integration specialists.
-For businesses that need enterprise-level performance and have the tech staff to manage it, Boomi is a powerful tool.
+For businesses that have the tech staff to manage it, Boomi is a powerful tool.
 But for beginners, it's not ideal without training or IT support.

 3. Integrations

-Zapier connects with over 7,000 apps, mostly cloud-based.
-These include major tools like Gmail, Slack, Google Sheets, Trello, HubSpot, Airtable, and Notion.
-You can build workflows that involve two or more of these apps easily.
-Zapier constantly adds new apps, which keeps it flexible.
+Zapier connects with over 8,000 apps, mostly cloud-based.
+These include major tools like Gmail, Slack, Google Sheets, Trello, HubSpot, Airtable, and Notion, as well as enterprise tools like Salesforce, SAP, Oracle, Amazon Bedrock, NetSuite, and Workday.
+You can easily build workflows involving two or more of these apps.
+Zapier constantly adds new apps, keeping it flexible.

-The platform also supports triggers and actions for each app, which helps you create very specific automations.
+The platform also supports triggers and actions for each app, allowing you to create very specific automations.
 For example, a new email in Gmail can create a row in Google Sheets or send a message in Slack.
-This wide range makes it popular among small businesses, startups, and solo founders.

 What kind of systems and apps can Boomi integrate with?